Call us: 0800 347 257

 Privacy policy

-FSCL treats all personal information with care and respect.
+We treat all personal information with care and respect.
 We actively protect the privacy of everyone we hold information about in the same way as we would expect our own information to be protected.
-In doing this we ensure we comply with the Privacy Act 2020 and any other obligations we have relating to personal information.
+In doing this, we ensure we comply with the Privacy Act 2020 and any other obligations we have relating to personal information.

 Personal information is any information about, or related to, a person.

-This privacy policy covers how we look after the personal information we collect, use, share, disclose and store.
-This includes the information of our complainants and their representatives, participants (including their agents), and members of the public engaging with us (including with our website) or our scheme.
+This privacy policy covers how we look after the personal information we collect, use, share, disclose, store, and dispose of.
+This includes personal information about:

-This policy also covers how we look after confidential and/or commercially sensitive information provided by participants.
+This policy also covers how we look after confidential and commercially sensitive information participants give us.

-1. Make enquiries with us and use our website;
+• make general enquiries to us and use our website

 Collection

-We will only collect information necessary for us to deliver services, administer our scheme, where required by law, or with your consent.
+We will only collect personal information necessary for us to deliver and administer our service, with your consent or where required by law.
 Additional personal information may be collected under specific circumstances.

-We will ensure any personal information about you is collected only from you or your authorised representative.
-We will collect information from other individuals or organisations you have authorised us to collect the information from.
-This includes the scheme participant you have made a complaint about.
+We will ensure any personal information about you is collected only from you or your authorised representative or agent, or from other individuals or organisations you have authorised us to collect the information from.
+This includes the participant you have made an enquiry or complaint about.

-Where you provide us with information about someone else, you confirm you have the authority or approval to provide the information to us, and it is relevant to progress with our services or to make a complaint under the scheme.
+Where you provide us with information about someone else, you confirm you have the authority or approval to provide the information to us or that it is relevant to our service.

 Use and disclosure

-We will use personal information to enable us to provide our services, effectively administer the scheme, promote and market the scheme, and where we are required to for law enforcement purposes.
+We will use personal information to enable us to deliver and administer our service and, where we are required to, for law enforcement purposes.

 Storage and Security

-We will store all personal information with reasonable safeguards against misuse, interference and loss, and from unauthorised access, modification and disclosure.
+We will store all personal information with reasonable safeguards against misuse, interference, loss, and from unauthorised access, modification, and disclosure.

-Only approved personnel will have access to complaint files and to any other personal information we hold.
+Only approved FSCL staff and contractors will have access to case files and to any other personal information we hold.

-Our information communications systems are supported by experts and protected by technical security mechanisms to guard against unauthorized access and theft.
+Our information communications systems are supported by experts and protected by technical security mechanisms to guard against unauthorised access and theft.
 All our security mechanisms are regularly reviewed.

-We keep personal information only for as long as it is needed and will destroy it securely when it is no longer needed.
+We keep personal information only for as long as it is needed and in accordance with the law and will destroy it securely when it is no longer needed.

 Access and correction

-Anyone may request us to provide them with access to the personal information we hold that relates to them.
-We will make this information available in response to a request as quickly as possible.
+Anyone may ask us for access to the personal information we hold about them.
+We will make this information available as quickly as possible.

 We will ensure that personal information about you is provided only to you or to other individuals or organisations you have authorised us to provide your information to.